 Reaching and Teaching Each Student for Equity

-“One Book, One Campus” provides the opportunity to create an interdisciplinary project to enhance equity on campus.
-CTE selects one book for a common reading experience to share with the LCCC campus community, including faculty, staff, and students.
-The project helps the LCCC strengthen its mission of raising the community’s awareness of equity issues.
-By reading one book, administrators, faculty, staff, and students can create a common ground for discussion on equity, which lead underrepresented students to unite academically through the sense of community.
-CTE facilitates book-discussion meetings, offers mini-lesson plan suggestions, and leads open forums in Fall 2017.
-In the following semester, we will organize a student essay competition and a campus-wide conference on the book to create the LCCC community’s sense of connectedness and mutual support.
+“One Book, One Campus” is an interdisciplinary project designed to enhance equity and engagement on campus.
+The Center for Teaching Excellence selects one book for a common reading experience to share with the LCCC campus community.
+By reading one book, administrators, faculty, staff, and students can create a common ground for discussion, which can lead underrepresented students to unite academically through the sense of community.

 One Book, One Campus for 2017-18: Rebecca Skloot’s The Immortal Life of Henrietta Lacks (2010, Broadway Books)